Candy Cane Games

 • The first argument to client functions must be the player's user id.

-• You should validate server function inputs and client function return values.
+• You should validate server function inputs and client function returns, as these are untrusted.

 UI: